genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_5.2_2022.md

 amino acids, RNA, or DNA, for which parameters were carefully optimized.
 However, this is a simple parameter set, useful for applications such as drug design in which numerous calculations on various ligand types are performed.
-Here, we use PDB ID: 1OV5 as an example for a ligand-bound protein system.
+Here, we use [PDB: 1OV5](https://www.rcsb.org/structure/1OV5) as an example for a ligand-bound protein system.
 First, similarly to previous sections, we create PDB files separately for the protein and for the ligand (residue name 2LP).